JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Interface-Signoff-Marvo.md

 3) RoHS Compliance
 * The chosen resistors and OP07 op amp have been found on Digikey and are listed as RoHS compliant.

+4) Interface must run off of power systems 5 volts
+* As shown in the schematic, the only  two circuits in the interface that need power are the op amp the three resistor circuit which are both supplied 5 V from the power system.

 ## BOM

 | Designator   | Manufacturer                       | Manufactured Part #     | Description                         | Quantity    | Price       |